 I said to God

-It's rotting my mind
+It's rotting in my mind

-It's like cancer
+It's like a cancer

-is there anything, anything at all to numb
+Is there anything, anything

 Save me from my rage

-I'm more nothing than being.
+I'm more nothing than being

-is this my legacy?
+Is this my legacy?

-feel it eating me away
+Feel it eating me away

 Eating me away